 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of food and beverage serving and related workers is expected to grow by an average rate of 12% between 2012 and 2022, while job opportunities for food service managers are projected to grow by about two percent during the same decade.
-The median annual salary earned by all food preparation and serving workers, as well as related occupations, was reported as $19,020 in May 2013 by the BLS.
-The same month, the BLS indicated that food service managers earned a median annual salary of $48,080.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of food and beverage serving and related workers is expected to grow by an average rate of 10% between 2014 and 2024, while job opportunities for food service managers are projected to grow by about five percent during the same decade.
+The median annual salary earned by all food preparation and serving workers, including fast food, was reported as $19,580 in May 2015 by the BLS.
+The same month, BLS reported that food service managers earn a median of $48,690.